 If infants suffer from the enzyme deficiency, they often show neonatal jaundice due to the impaired liver function.

 Since the erythrocyte only possesses decreased or no protection against oxidation at glucose-6-phosphate-dehydrogenase-deficiency, increased oxidative stress can quickly lead to hemolytic crises.
 The consumption of bell beans alone can break through the existing protective barrier against oxidatively effective substances, which is why the disease has the epithet favism.
 Further, oxidative stress triggering factors are acute infections, medicaments like sulfonamides, ASS, vitamin-k-analogs, but also analgesics and antibiotics.

 G6PD deficiency is most common in patients of African and Mediterranean descent.
-It causes episodic hemolytic anemia (pallor, fatigue, jaundice) with oxidative stress, such as infection, oxidizing drugs (sulfonamides, nitrofurans, antimalarials) and dave beans.
+It causes episodic hemolytic anemia (pallor, fatigue and jaundice) with oxidative stress, such as infection, oxidizing drugs (sulfonamides, nitrofurans and antimalarials) and fava beans.

 Diagnosis of G6PD Deficiency